OMAC (comics): Michael Costner

-OMAC limited series (2006)

-The 2006 OMAC limited series (not to be confused with the 2005 OMAC Project limited series) follows "the last OMAC" Michael Costner.
-Brother Eye attempts to make Costner rebuild itself, but is forced to face his wrath when Costner regains control of both his forms, human and OMAC, and subsequently destroys Brother Eye again; although a tiny fraction of it is still active.
+The 2006 OMAC limited series follows "the last OMAC" Michael Costner.
+Brother Eye attempts to make Costner rebuild it, but is forced to face his wrath when Costner regains control of both his forms, human and OMAC, and subsequently destroys Brother Eye again, although a tiny fraction of it is still active.

 Countdown to Final Crisis

 A portion of Brother Eye was later retrieved and rebuilt by Buddy Blank, a former scientist from Wayne Industries.
-This portion meets with the time-traveling Karate Kid who is seeking a cure for the Morticoccus, a 31st-century illness that had evolved from the OMAC virus.
+This portion meets with the time-traveling Karate Kid who is seeking a cure for Morticoccus, a 31st-century illness that had evolved from the OMAC virus.
 Announcing that "the Great Disaster has come to me", Brother Eye directs him to Blüdhaven.
 Soon after, it reactivates its offensive protocols and assimilates the hangar it is being held in, turning the people within the hangar into new OMAC cyborgs.
 It then travels to the ruins of Blüdhaven and assimilates the city's infrastructure and the people within it using the Atomic Knights and Firestorm as power sources.
-Later, it activates a Boom Tube and travels to Apokolips, where it assimilates the entire planet and attempts to obtain the Morticoccus virus from Karate Kid, who has also been led there.
-It is forced to flee Apokolips when is attacked by the Pied Piper using the Anti-Life Equation.
+Later, it activates a Boom Tube and travels to Apokolips, where it assimilates the planet and attempts to obtain the Morticoccus virus from Karate Kid, who has also been led there.
+It is forced to flee Apokolips after the Pied Piper attacks it.

 Later, Brother Eye transforms Buddy Blank into a modified OMAC resembling Kirby's version of the character.
 Buddy uses this power to save himself and his grandson from starvation in the Command-D bunker beneath Blüdhaven.
 Brother Eye implies that it will contact Buddy again for a future need.